sipcentric/node-pbx-client/README.md

 ## Examples

 There are examples of how to use this library in the `examples/` directory.
-To try them, just clone the project, run an install in the project root, then again in the directory of the example you want to run.
+To try them, just clone the project, run a `npm install` in the project root, then again in the directory of the example you want to run.
 Finally, run `npm start` in the example directory and the example will run.

 ## Interacting with the REST API